i2Nav-WHU/Wheel-SLAM/README.md

 # Wheel-SLAM
-Simultaneous Localization and Terrain Mapping Using One Wheel-mounted IMU Coming soon!
+Simultaneous Localization and Terrain Mapping Using One Wheel-mounted IMU.

+Coming soon!